ldbc/ldbc_spb_bm_1.0_deprecated/readme.md

 Apache Ant build tool is required.

 ```
-# build a standard version of the benchmark, compliant to SPARQL 1.1 standard
+# builds the benchmark driver with basic query mix, standard SPARQL 1.1 compliance
 $ ant build-basic-querymix

-# build a standard version of the benchmark, compliant to SPARQL 1.1 standard with extended query mix
+# builds the benchmark driver with advanced query mix, standard SPARQL 1.1 compliance
 $ ant build-advanced-querymix

-# build a version of the benchmark customized for Virtuoso Database
+# builds the benchmark driver with basic query mix and queries optimized for GraphDB
 $ ant build-basic-querymix-virtuoso

+# builds the benchmark driver with advanced query mix and queries optimized for GraphDB
+$ ant build-advanced-querymix-virtuoso

+# builds the benchmark driver with basic query mix and queries optimized for Virtuoso
+$ ant build-basic-querymix-virtuoso

-# build a version of the benchmark customized for Virtuoso Database with extended query mix
+# builds the benchmark driver with advanced query mix and queries optimized for Virtuoso
 $ ant build-advanced-querymix-virtuoso
 ```